Ana Milán

-Ana Belén García Milán (born 3 November 1973), professionally known as Ana Milán, is a Spanish actress, model, journalist and writer.
+Ana Belén García Milán (born 3 November 1973), professionally known as Ana Milán, is a Spanish actress, model and writer.
 She is perhaps best known for her roles in the television series Camera Café, Yo soy Bea and Física o Química.

 Early and personal life

 Milán was born Ana Belén García Milán on 3 November 1973 in Alicante, Comunidad Valenciana.
 As a child, she lived in Almansa (Albacete) and she wanted to become an astronaut.
 Milán accomplished journalism studies and worked for newspapers Tribuna and La Guia de Ocio.
 She shares a close friendship with actress Nuria González.
 Her favourite film is Love Actually.
 Milán began her career as a model.

-Milán has a son named Marco, born in 2002, from a relationship with actor Paco Morales.
+Milán has a son named Marco, born in 2000, from a relationship with actor Paco Morales.
 She and Morales split in 2007, after six years of dating.
 Milán was then engaged to basketball player Juan Antonio Corbalán, but they announced their split in 2008.